scio-labs/use-inkathon/README.md

 ![React](https://img.shields.io/badge/React-red)
 [![Scio Labs](https://img.shields.io/badge/Scio%20Labs-We%20are%20hiring-black)](https://scio.xyz)

-This repository contains a simple Typescript package with React Hooks abstracting some functionality by polkadot.js for working with contracts on Substrate based networks.
+Typesafe React Hooks abstracting functionality by polkadot.js for working with Substrate-based networks and ink!
+Smart Contracts.

 It can be seen in action in the [inkathon.xyz boilerplate](https://inkathon.xyz) and on [AZERO Domains](https://azero.domains).